somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 In the general case, it is certainly possible to learn those parameters through machine learning but spending the time learning the parameters seems wasted when that only gets you half way there (you still have to run policy or value iteration).

 Fortunately there is a better way!
-Instead of learning the parameters of the MDP we could try estimating the state values by sampling actions in the actual envirnment; take an action according to some policy, experience the instaneous reward, and use that to update your estimate of the state value.
+Instead of learning the parameters of the MDP we could try estimating the state values by sampling actions in the actual environment; take an action according to some policy, experience the instantaneous reward, and use that to update your estimate of the state value.
 This is called temporal difference learning.

 $$
 \begin{align}